-Damp is by its very definition moisture.
+Damp, by its very definition, is moisture.
 So, right away you should be able to understand that the key reason that damp has taken root underneath your floorboards is due to moisture that has permeated into the floorboards (or what lies beneath), and it’s the source of that moisture that is causing the damp.

 There are a couple of main reasons that could be the chief reason for damp appearing under your floorboards.
 We will run through them here, and it may well be the case that you easily recognise one of them as the reason your property has damp.

 Rising damp is one of the main causes of damp appearing under floorboards on the ground floor of a property.
-Traditionally, rising damp occurs when moisture enters the properties different constructive properties – most commonly masonry.
+Rising damp occurs most commonly when moisture enters the properties various constructive elements – most commonly masonry.

 Usually the moisture will permeate the brickwork, and travel upwards through the masonry thanks to capillary action, this is what gives it the name rising damp.
 Typically, the moisture enters the constructive materials through the earth that the property has been built on, and can usually be down to a fault in the construction allowing the damp to enter.